 Copy and paste the entire message and/or provide a screen shot of it.

-- For Scheduling errors, export the log from the Scheduling Service Log Reader
+For Scheduling errors, export the log from the remote machine.

 Is your application publicly accessible?

 If so, grant access to the support team by providing a basic test or project that logs in and immediately demonstrates the problematic behavior.
 If you log in via a Test as Step, include that test.

 If not, does a public site exhibit the same behavior?
 Provide a test against that instead.

 If the issue is specific to your Silverlight Out-of-Browser or WPF application, send the entire app.
 If this is not possible, create a small sample app that demonstrates the issue.